 The Sundance Gold Project is the second project located on our Bear Lodge Property.
-The Gold Project consists of 288 unpatented lode mining claims adjacent to the Bull Hill Rare Earth Project in Crook County, Wyoming.
+The Sundance Gold Project consists of 288 unpatented lode mining claims adjacent to the Bull Hill Rare Earth Project in Crook County, Wyoming.

-On June 1, 2006, Paso Rico (USA), Inc. (Company predecessor) and Newmont signed the Sundance gold-exploration venture agreement (Venture) on the Company's Bear Lodge Property.
+On June 1, 2006, Paso Rico (USA), Inc. (Company predecessor) and Newmont signed the Sundance gold-exploration venture agreement (the "Venture") on the Company's Bear Lodge Property.
 Newmont spent approximately \$2.85 million in exploration by May 2010 and chose to terminate the Venture prior to earning any interest and returned the original claims to Paso Rico, predecessor company to Rare Element Resources, Inc. In addition, Newmont transferred 327 unpatented lode mining claims held outside the Venture to the Company.
 Newmont continues to hold a 0.5% NSR royalty on the 327 claims it previously held independent of the Venture.

-In addition, and with respect to the Newmont Venture termination, the Company assumed all obligations of Newmont in a Consulting Agreement with Bronco Creek Exploration and Mining, Inc. requiring the Company to pay as a finder's fee, 3% of exploration expenditures made during each quarter until a cap of \$500 has been paid.
-The claims covered by the Consulting Agreement are also subject to a 0.25% Net Smelter Returns Royalty with a cap of \$3,000.
+In addition, and with respect to the Newmont Venture termination, the Company assumed all obligations of Newmont in a consulting agreement with Bronco Creek Exploration and Mining, Inc. requiring the Company to pay as a finder's fee, 3% of exploration expenditures made during each quarter until a cap of \$500 has been paid.
+The claims covered by the Bronco Creek consulting agreement are also subject to a 0.25% Net Smelter Returns Royalty with a cap of \$3,000.
 The finder's fee obligation is not yet achieved.
-There was no exploration work in 2015 or 2016 for the Gold Project and no exploration work is currently planned in 2017.
-The Company is in the process of evaluating its options related to the Gold Project, including a potential joint venture, sale or disposition.
+There was no exploration work in 2016 or 2017.